nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

   Generates a comparator based on quantity field.
 It will compare two quantity `q1`, `q2` and have the same exact behaviour as `SortUtil#generateNameComparator()`.
 This method by default sort by quantity in ascending order.

+* `SortUtl#generateGeneralComparator()` <br>
+  Generates a comparator based on serial number field and whether the stocks are bookmarked or low on quantity.
+  It will assign points to stock if they are bookmarked or low on quantity.
+Bookmarked stocks receive higher points than stocks on low quantity.
+Stocks with larger points will be first on the resulting list.
+  For stocks with the same points, tie breaking is done by sorting them according to their serial number in ascending order.

 #### Example Usage Scenario

 Given below are some example usage scenarios and how the sort mechanism behaves at each step.